AlibabaCloudDocs/ros/intl.en-US/Resource Types/DRDS/ALIYUN::DRDS::DrdsInstance.md

 # ALIYUN::DRDS::DrdsInstance

-ALIYUN::DRDS::DrdsInstance is used to create a Distributed Relational Database Service \(DRDS\) instance of specific specifications.
+ALIYUN::DRDS::DrdsInstance is used to create a PolarDB-X \(formerly known as DRDS\) instance of specific specifications.

 ## Syntax